 Graded Benefit Whole Life Insurance

-- For seniors with more serious health issues who might not qualify for standard whole life.
+- Designed for seniors with more serious health issues who might not qualify for standard whole life.

-- Provides partial benefits during the first 2–3 years, then full death benefit afterward.
+- Pays partial benefits during the first 2–3 years, then the full death benefit afterward.

 - Premiums are slightly higher but still guarantee coverage.